budatasci/budatasci.github.io/staff.md

 ---
 layout: page
-title: BUDSA E-Board Members
+title: Organizers
-description: A listing of all the BUDSA members.
+description: A listing of all the BUDSA e-board members.
 ---

 # E-Board